2.173.1 IT Governance Policy

 1. Authority for this IRM includes:

-• House of Representatives 1232 - Federal Information Technology Acquisition Reform Act (FITARA)
+• Federal Information Technology Acquisition Reform Act (FITARA)

 Responsibilities

-1. A governance board is a chartered body responsible for conducting governance as set out in its governance board charter.
-Executive Steering Committees, Governance Boards and Advisory Boards are different types of IT governance boards.
-A governance board’s name, type and responsibilities are identified in its charter.
-IT governance board charters are located on the IPG SharePoint site accessedhere.
+3. A governance board is a chartered body responsible for conducting governance as set out in its governance board charter.
+The full listing of IT governance boards and charters are located on the IPG SharePoint site.

-2. IT governance is hierarchical.
+4. IT governance reflects a hierarchical framework.
 ESCs are the top level of governance and supported by GBs and ABs.
 See the table below for an overview of board responsibilities:

 Governance Board Type Responsibilities